LainLayer/visual-novel-engine/README.md

 - [ ] Refactor `vm::Instruction` to store only 1 piece of information, instead of 2.
 They are never needed at the same time.
 - [ ] Custom build system using wren https://wren.io/
 - [ ] Implement saying text as characters, i.e `bob "Hello!"`.
-- [ ] Implement animation type for flipping the character direction.
 - [ ] Target Platforms (depends on the custom build system)
   + [X] Linux
   + [ ] Windows